 You can expect to learn about a variety of skills and concepts regarding teaching and learning, improve your pedagogy, and connect with peers from across campus to improve upon your teaching.
 Below, you can find typical session descriptions in the series.

-Understanding your role: How do I work effectively with students & faculty?
+Preparing for Your First Day of Teaching: How do I work effectively with students & faculty?

-How we learn: How can I use pedagogical theory to make learning last?
+How We Learn: How can I use pedagogical theory to make learning last?

 Join us for an introductory, asynchronous crash course in the cognitive theories underlying learning and memory.
 Discover how you can leverage these theories to encourage deep, meaningful, long-lasting learning for your students.

-Lesson planning: How do I structure my time in the classroom?
+Lesson Planning: How do I structure my time in the classroom?

 Discussion can be an effective classroom tool to reach a variety of course goals.
 "Facilitating Effective Discussions" aims to equip instructors with tools to encourage and maintain classroom engagement for all students while meeting course goals.
 Join us for an exploration of different techniques and technologies for establishing and maintaining interest and interaction with course content.